Omega-Femdom-Bot/documentation/docs/Comands/Games.md

 :::important syntax
 `/blackjack` `!amount`
 :::
-`!amount` you want to bet on.
+`!amount` The amount you wish to bet.
 ### Connectfour
-Play connect for with your friends and have fun.
+Play connect four with your friends and have fun.
 :::important syntax
 `/connectfour`
 :::